Mahmoud-Gad/Plagiarism-Detection/README.md

 &nbsp;

 ___There are 7 files associated with the project:___
-1. Plagiarism_Feature_Engineering.ipynb
+1. Plagiarism_Feature_Engineering.ipynb: code for handling the data.
-2. Training_a_Model.ipynb
+2. Training_a_Model.ipynb code for training the model and deploying it to the cloud.
-3. helpers.py
+3. helpers.py: contains functions that help with organizing the data from row files to a dataframe.
-4. problem_unittests.py
+4. problem_unittests.py: contains test functions for several parts of the project.
-5. model.py
+5. model.py: contains the class for the pytorch model.
-6. train.py
+6. train.py: code for training the pytorch model.
-7. predict.py
+7. predict.py: code for using the trained model to make predictions.

 files numbered 5, 6 and 7 are found in source_pytorch directory.